Data-Mechanics/course-2019-spr-proj/charr_hu38_npearce/README.md

 ## Summary

-We
+We planned to study both the optimal location and amount for addition of new bike rental stations to maximize profits for rental bike companies in different cities.
+To do this, we first used trip data for all 5 cities, as well as population, to determine a ratio for how much each city used the system relative to its population.
+This information gave us an idea of which city would be best to add new bike stations to.
+To determine the amount of stations to add, we used a statistical model (max constraint of 10 stations that we could afford) using wach cities' station amount, total bike time, and population.
+Knowing this number, we inputted it into a K-means algorithm as k (once for each city), with the points being represented by the latitude/longitude pairs for each station.
+This gave us k cluster centers, which we claim are the optimal locations to add k new stations for each city.
+We chose the city with the highest ratio of bike time to population as the location to build our new stations.

 ## Data Sets
-- Chicago Bike Data
+- Boston Bike Data			- Boston Station Data
-- New York City Bike Data
+- New York City Bike Data	- New York City Station Data
-- Washington Bike Data
+- Washington Bike Data		- Washington Station Data
+- Chicago Bike Data			- Chicago Station Data
-- Chattanooga Bike Data
+- San Francisco Bike Data	- San Francisco Station Data
 - Census Data

-While the first 4 data sets contain similar information, they were made available in various methods including zipped CSV's and JSON.
-They also had varying schemas, which necesitated different code to parse each.
+While the station and bike data are similar to that of each city, they had differences in syntax and download format.

 ## Transformations
 - Sum Aggregation for each City's Bike Data
-- Union of the 4 Sum Aggregations
+- Union of the 5 Sum Aggregations
-- Join of the bike data aggregation and census data for each city
+- Join of the bike data aggregation and census data for each cit

+## Algorithms
+- Optimization: Statistical Model
+- Statistical Analysis: K-means

 # Comparing Recreational Bike Use by Population for 4 Major Cities (Project 1)